 Kurona and Ekoro are also not quite what you might expect when you hear “angel” and “devil”.
 Far from being the traditional blonde-haired, flowy white robes type of angel, Ekoro sports bright green hair and a stylish outfit and wields a pair of pistols rather than the more traditional harp or Cupid’s bow.
 Likewise, rather than being an imposing figure of sheer terror, Kurona is simply a precocious little girl, being one of the most diminutive members of the cast and also one of the most childish in terms of her behaviour.
 She is, for example, the most likely to burst into tears when things don’t go her way, which ends up making her one of the more sympathetic characters in the whole thing despite technically being “the villain”.

-[Editor’s note: Apologies, but the YouTube videos of the Gal*Gun OST appear to have been taken offline.
+[Editor’s note: Apologies, but many of the YouTube videos of the Gal*Gun OST appear to have been taken offline.
 When I have the opportunity to upgrade MoeGamer’s features, I’ll host extracts from the songs here.
 That costs money, though, so if you’d like to help make that happen, please make a pledge on Patreon!]

 Gal*Gun’s music, like its art, is the work of a substantial team of composers: specifically, Ryo Kawakami, Tsutomu Kurihara, Hiroaki Sano, Luna Umegaki and Ippo Yamada.
 These may not be particularly well-known names compared to some of the more well-established, highly regarded composers in Japanese popular media, but chances are you’ve played some of the games they’ve been involved with.
 Between them, they’ve worked on a variety of titles including later installments in the Mega Man series, Azure Striker Gunvolt and even Street Fighter II.
 Those first two will probably be no great surprise given that Gal*Gun is the work of Inti Creates, who also produced a number of Mega Man titles as well as Azure Striker Gunvolt.